Find the answers you’re looking for by clicking below.

 Pulmonary function tests help your doctor assess how fibrosis is affecting your lungs.
 Regular testing creates an important record of the health of your lungs.

-Through monitoring, you and your doctor can determine how well you are responding to therapies, how rapidly your condition is progressing, and potential next steps.
+Through monitoring, you and your doctor can determine how rapidly your condition is progressing and potential next steps.
 Regular interactions with your doctor will also help ensure that you receive the most current and best possible treatments.

 - What happens as IPF progresses?